derektypist/columns-in-bootstrap-4/README.md

 background colour.
 The second column (programming) has a light green background colour.
 The third column (other skills) has a pink background colour.

+As a user, I want to have Font Awesome Icons in each column heading.
+For example, the heading office would have the Excel (Spreadsheet) symbol displayed.

+## Features

+This project has three columns.